Cosmic structure formation in a flavoured U$\left(1\right)$ dark sector at small scales: Results and conclusion

-We now present a choice of parameters of the dQED theory solving the small-scale problems of {$\Lambda$}CDM.
-As a benchmark point we can choose for $N_{\ell}=1$ thermally produced WIMPs with a mass {$m_\ell^i=10\,{}$}TeV and a mediator mass of {$M_{X}=1.1\,{}$}MeV.
+We now present a choice of parameters of the theory solving the cusp vs core, too big to fail, missing satellites, and diversity problems of {$\Lambda$}CDM.
+As a benchmark point we can choose for $N=1$ thermally produced WIMPs with a mass {$m_{\chi}^{\left(1\right)}=10\,{}$}TeV and a mediator mass of {$M_{X}=1.1\,{}$}MeV.
 This corresponds to a kinetic decoupling temperature of {$T_{\rm{kd}}\approx{}0.456\,{}$}keV, yielding the correct damping masses.
-The related cross sections for self interactions are then in the desired range and similar to those of the ETHOS 4 model \cite{Vogelsberger:2015gpr}.
-The case of $N_{\ell}=2$, however, appears more flexible (for example following the spectrum hierarchy proposed in section \ref{constraints}), since two different generation couplings are present and even masses around 2 TeV seem to solve the small- and large-scale problems simultaneously.
+The related cross sections for self interactions are then in the desired range given in Section \ref{self-interactions}.
+Given the number of conditions to be satisfied (correct relic density, temperature of kinetic decoupling and cross section for self interactions) the choice of parameters is tightly constrained for one flavour of dark matter candidates.
+The case of $N=2$ appears more flexible (for example following the spectrum hierarchy proposed in section \ref{constraints}), since two different generation couplings are present and even masses around 2 TeV seem to solve the small- and large-scale problems simultaneously.